Alessandro Polita: Career

-In 2006, Polita won the World Cup Superstock 1000 with a Suzuki GSXR1000 K6 Celani with the Suzuki Italian team.
-In 2007 he debuted in the World Superbike championship with the same team.
+In 2006, Polita won the FIM Superstock 1000 Cup with a Suzuki GSXR1000 K6 Celani with the Suzuki Italian team.
+In 2007, he debuted in the World Superbike championship with the same team.
 That season, where Polita reported some injuries, he rode his Suzuki GSX-R1000 K6 to eight World Championship points, earned him 24th place overall.

-In 2008, Polita joined team Sterilgarda Go Eleven for racing with a Ducati 1098 in the Superstock 1000 FIM Cup.
+In 2008, Polita joined team Sterilgarda Team Go Eleven for racing with a Ducati 1098 in the FIM Superstock 1000 Cup.
 He ended the season in third place.
 He won the Grand Prix of San Marino at Misano Adriatico.

-In 2009, Polita returned to World Superbike with the Sterilgarda team, but the economic crisis some sponsors to withdraw, forcing the team from Brescia to play in the season with only Shane Byrne.
+In 2009, Polita returned to World Superbike with the Sterilgarda team, but the economic crisis some sponsors to withdraw, forcing the team from Brescia to participate in the season with only Shane Byrne.

 After a few weeks, however Polita moved over to the World Supersport Championship riding the Suzuki GSX-R600 for the Hoegee Suzuki team.
 On 13 June 2009, following the withdrawal by team Hoegee due to economic problems he was again left without a ride.

 On July 4, 2009, Polita inked an agreement with the Celani Race team to participate in the World Superbike, replacing Karl Muggeridge from the San Marino Grand Prix.